We WELCOME Transfers!

 - Credit is generally granted for courses taken at other colleges or universities that correspond to or are comparable to those offered at Anna Maria College.

-- Courses taken at the remedial level, usually designated by a course number that is less than at the 100 level (e.g. 090 level) will not be accepted in transfer.
+- Courses taken at the remedial level, usually designated by a course number that is less than the 100 level (e.g., 090 level), will not be accepted in transfer.

 - A grade of C- or better must be earned to be considered for transfer.
 For applicants with an earned associate’s degree, courses for which a passing grade has been earned will be accepted in transfer.